A

 Data use

-A data use describes how or why your org uses or shares a data type.
+A data use describes how your org uses or shares a data type.
+You may also here these data uses referred to as “processing activities.”
 Your org may use a data type like an email address in order to register or maintain an account, enforce network security policies, provide a service requested by a user.
 All of these activities are examples of data uses.
 By default, TerraTrue’s taxonomies contain hundreds of common data uses, all of which can be customized by an admin in Org Settings > Customization > Data Uses.

 G